LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 # Introduction

 ## Announcements

+- I'm still working on grading lab 4.

 ## Q and A

-- Lab 5, Part 2, any questions?
+- Lab 5 any questions?
 - Does anyone have any questions about anything?